 AI Image Generation

-A real-world image generation comparison between Nano Banana Pro and GPT-5.1 using three test prompts: realistic portraits, anime cyberpunk characters, and clean branded graphics.
+A real-world image generation comparison between Nano Banana Pro and GPT-5.1 (ChatGPT's latest image generation model) using three test prompts: realistic portraits, anime cyberpunk characters, and clean branded graphics.

 By Reuben LopezNovember 24, 20258 min read